 Meeting demands of your customers is important.
 See how Wisco Industries leverages the Plex Manufacturing Cloud to respond to their customers’ needs.
 (0:55)

-Since going live with the Plex Manufacturing Cloud in 2015, Wisco Industries has realized a 20% overall reduction in inventory.
+Since going live with Plex, Wisco Industries has realized a 20% overall reduction in inventory.
 Spending less on inventory means they can spend more elsewhere.
 (0:50)

 Prior to Plex, Wisco managed quality, accounting, and production in separate systems.
-Now, they manage it all in the cloud for improved accessibility and efficiency.
+Now, they manage it all in the cloud.
 (1:00)